 We dined early and there wasn’t a wait, but there was a crowd waiting to be seated when we left.
 The staff was friendly.
 Great alcohol selection from cocktails to wine to beer.
 Prices are comparable to other restaurants.

-First of all, it has to be said, get over the fact that it’s in a strip mall.
+First of all, it has to be said, to get over the fact that it’s in a strip mall.
 The jazzy inside has much more pizazz and personality than the generic outside.

 The atmosphere is relaxed.
 Think casual attire with fine dining.
 There’s a wine store right inside the restaurant.
 The staff is so friendly and accommodating.

-The Grape, Walnut & Blue Cheese Tart with Wine Crust offered at lunch if outstanding.
+The Grape, Walnut & Blue Cheese Tart with Wine Crust is offered at lunch if outstanding.
 If you’re there at dinner, ask for a slice, if they have any from lunch they’ll gladly get you a slice.

 The ribeye is seasoned and cooked perfectly.
 Scallops are full of flavor.
 Shrimp and grits, Cornmeal Pan-Fried Oysters, and crab cakes are always good.
 I’ve never had a bad meal at Vintij.